Renovation vs. New Build

 Both renovation and new construction offer opportunities for bespoke design, but they differ in scale and freedom.

 Renovation: The Art of Transformation.
-A skillful renovation can accomplish an astonishing amount: unlocking additional storage, vastly improving spatial flow, delivering a state-of-the-art kitchen, and completely refreshing interior finishes.
+A skillful renovation can accomplish an astonishing amount.
+It can unlock additional storage, vastly improve spatial flow, deliver a state-of-the-art kitchen, and completely refresh interior finishes.
 Even exterior renovations can achieve extra square footage, while interior design tweaks can make existing spaces work exponentially harder.
 You are transforming a treasured existing asset.

 New Build: The Blank Canvas.
 A new build is the purest chance to truly craft the home of your dreams without structural limitations.
-Every ceiling height, window placement, and room dimension is precisely engineered to your specifications, resulting in a cohesive, uncompromised piece of architectural art.
-But it comes at the cost of time, about 18-24 months for a new build.
+Every ceiling height, window placement, and room dimension is precisely engineered to your specifications.
+This results in a cohesive, uncompromised piece of architectural art.
+However, it comes at the cost of time, typically about 18-24 months for a new build.

 3. 💰 Financial & Logistical Strategy